nmdollhopf/team1_wine_project/README.md

 - fit each model
 - made the fit predictions
 - added each set of predictions to a single 'master' dataframe for easy comparisons- made confusion matrices (the value_counts() I did on [["type", "StandScalePreds", "MinMaxScalePreds", "UnscaledPreds"]] can be ignored because it wasn't quite what I wanted and isn't useful)
-- if we assume there is a physicochemical difference between red and white wines,
+- *if we assume there is a physicochemical difference between red and white wines*,
 - the unsupervised clustering on the StandardScaler data has a balanced accuracy of 98.55%.